 So on the face of it, that means that unfair dismissal becomes a day-one right.
 But no, that probably won’t be the case, because of the all-new statutory probation period (we paraphrase).

-The Bill gives ministers the power to decide from time to time how long is an “initial period of employment” and to prevent employees from bringing unfair dismissal claims in that period.
+The Bill gives ministers the power to decide from time to time how long is an “initial period of employment” (probatio period) and to prevent employees from bringing unfair dismissal claims in that period.
 Under the Bill, the Government will be able to decide to disapply or water down unfair dismissal rights during an ‘initial period of employment’; Update (Nov 2024) – this will be between three and nine months.
 We think it’s likely that Labour governments will tend to choose shorter periods and Conservative governments will choose longer ones.

 For employees, this change will be significant.
 The Bill guarantees greater job security and reassures employees that their job cannot be ended without a good reason.